the-momentum/fhir-mcp-server/README.md

 ## 📄 License

 Distributed under the MIT License.
+See [MIT License](LICENSE) for more information.

 ---